O'Melveny & Myers LLP - The Inside View

 Get Hired

-Through a broad range of questions, interviewers are encouraged to ask questions “to allow us to get to know each candidate” and their strengths.
-This stage also allows students to learn about the firm, including “our distinctive culture, cutting-edge client work, commitment to pro bono, and thoughtful approach to inclusion and wellbeing.”
+Through a broad range of questions, interviewers are encouraged to ask questions “to allow us to get to know each candidate” and their experiences and strengths.
+This stage also allows students to learn about the firm, including “cutting-edge client work, distinctive culture, commitment to pro bono, and thoughtful approach to inclusion and wellbeing.”
 Questions – such as, “'tell me about a successful team effort and why the team was effective'” – allow students to demonstrate how they might handle a situation.
-Beyond academic achievement, O’Melveny is looking for enthusiasm for the firm, extracurricular activities (like journal work and moot court), prior work experience, and “candidates with a diverse set of experiences.”
+Beyond academic achievement, O’Melveny is looking for enthusiasm for the firm, extracurricular activities (like journal work and moot court), prior work experience, and “candidates with varying experiences.”

 Top tips for this stage:

 “Students stand out for a variety of reasons.
-One thing they all have in common, however, is a keen interest in O’Melveny — our practices, our culture, our attorneys.
+One thing they all have in common, however, is a keen interest in O’Melveny — our work and practice areas, our culture, our attorneys.
 We want our future summer associates to be enthusiastic about us and help us understand why they think O’Melveny will be a successful place to begin their legal career.”- O’Melveny hiring source.

 Callbacks